jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 	- mspregister.mac that defines the TI symbolic instructions,
-	- Target.inc that defines for each device the eUSCI used as Terminal and then selects the declarations file family.inc,
+	- Target.inc that defines for each device the eUSCI used as Terminal and then selects the declarations file target.inc,
 	- ForthThreads.mac in case of multithread vocabularies,
 	- optionally, forthMSP430FR_SD.asm file(s) for SD_Card,
 	- optionally, forthMSP430FR_ASM.asm for assembler,
-	- TargetInit.asm that selects the target.asm,
+	- Target.asm that selects the target.asm,
 	- and then TERMINALBAUDRATE.asm.

 open forthMSP430FR.asm with scite editor